Exact Bayesian inference for diffusion driven Cox processes: Bayesian inference for DDCPs

 \subsection{Efficiency of the algorithm}

 Note that we are free to choose how to update the partition $\tau$ in the Gibbs sampler.
-Naturally, this choice has great impact on the efficiency of the algorithm.
-In one direction, the smaller number of subintervals is, the lower is the autocorrelation of the chain, leading to faster convergence.
+However, this choice has a great impact on the efficiency of the algorithm.
+In one direction, the smaller the number of sub-intervals is, the lower is the autocorrelation of the chain, leading to faster convergence.
 On the other hand, the acceptance probability of the rejection sampling algorithm that samples $(\mathcal{L}_i,\tilde{X}_i,\dot{X}_i,\Xi_i)$ decreases (exponentially) as the length of the time interval increases.
-A reasonable empirical strategy is to choose the minimum number of subintervals for which the computational cost is tolerable.
-Naturally, this depends heavily on functions $\alpha$ and $g$.
+A reasonable empirical strategy is to choose the minimum number of sub-intervals for which the computational cost is tolerable.
+Naturally, this depends heavily on functions $\alpha$ and $g$ and on the data.

 The computational cost to update $(\mathcal{L}_i,\tilde{X}_i,\dot{X}_i,\Xi_i)$ may substantially vary among the different sub-intervals defined by the partition $\tau$.
 This is related to the variation of function $\phi$ which, in turn, is related to the information in the data.
-Typically, time regions with a higher concentration of events will lead to higher variations in the IF and, therefore, higher variations in function $\phi$, resulting in a small acceptance probability.
-This behavior is usually easy to be identified in each example.
-A reasonable strategy to mitigate the problem is to adopt a partition $\tau$ with different sized subintervals.
-As long as this is predefined for the MCMC, the algorithm is still valid.
-In particular, one may fix the number of subintervals in sequence that should have the same size until a different size is considered.
+Typically, time intervals with a higher concentration of observed events will lead to higher variations in the IF and, therefore, higher variations in function $\phi$, resulting in a small acceptance probability.
+This behavior is usually easy to be identified in each example and the time interval with higher variations can be easily identified in a short pre-run of the MCMC.
+A reasonable strategy to mitigate the problem is to adopt partitions $\tau$ with different sized intervals.
+For example, the observed time interval $[0,T]$ is split into sub-intervals of two types such that the partition intervals have different lengths for each type, i.e., at each iteration of the Gibbs sampling, the partition $\tau$ is sampled so that $(\tau_{i+1}-\tau_i)=\varepsilon_j$, if $\tau_i$ is in a sub-interval of type $j$, for $j=1,2$.

-The number of time points defining the partition $\tau$ - $m$, will be typically large and, therefore, induce a high autocorrelation for the diffusion $X$.
-This will, in turn, lead to a high autocorrelation of the parameter vector $\theta$.
+The number of time points $m$ defining the partition $\tau$ will be typically large and, therefore, induce a high autocorrelation for the diffusion $X$.
+This may, in turn, lead to a high autocorrelation of the parameter vector $\theta$.
 A simple strategy to alleviate this problem is to perform multiple updates of $\tau$ and $(\mathcal{L},\tilde{X},\dot{X},\Xi,X_0,X_T)$ for each update of $\theta$.
 Furthermore, Monte Carlo estimation should be performed using a thinned sample of $X$.

+Finally, note that the algorithm is highly parallelizable due to the conditional independence of the full conditional distributions of diffusion bridges.